moebiussurfing/ofxSurfingFX/README.md

 **Glitches/Post/Fx/Color** into your projects.
 GUI, workflow, and settings manager to be used *Out-Of-The-Box*.

 Bundled Add-ons:
 ofxKsmrFragmentFx, ofxPostGlitch, ofxPostProcessing and ofxWTBSPostGlitch.
+(CoreFx)
 ofxChannelFx, ofxGpuLutCube and ofxShaderGlitch.
 (ExtraFX)

 ## GIF/Video